ngernest/pearlcheck/README.md

 # PearlCheck

-This repo contains the code from [*A simple incremental development of a property-based testing tool*](http://jmct.cc/pearlcheck.pdf) by Braquehais et al. (Haskell '17), a functional pearl demonstrating how Haskell's LeanCheck property-based testing library is implemented.
+This repo contains the code from [*A simple incremental development of a property-based testing tool*](http://jmct.cc/pearlcheck.pdf)
+(Braquehais et al. 2017), a functional pearl demonstrating how Haskell's LeanCheck property-based testing library is implemented.

 The code is located in [`src`](src) :